storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 (a) Unfavourable weather conditions: These include too much sun shine or rain high or low temperature, etc, Weather problems can be reduced by providing roofs over stored products in the field,

 (b) Pests: These pests include insects, rodents and birds.
-Losses due to pests can be reduced by protecting stored products against insects and rodent through the use of solid materials that are insects and rodent-proof.
+Losses due to pests can be reduced by protecting stored products against insects and rodents through the use of solid materials that are insect and rodent-proof.

-(c) Man: Thieves may enter into the farm to remove stored products.
-Providing solid fence round the farm may reduce this problem
+(c) Man: Thieves may enter the farm to remove stored products.
+Providing a solid fence around the farm may reduce this problem

 2. Losses in the store

-(a) Improper drying: This leads to mounding of grains.
+(a) Improper drying: This leads to the mounding of grains.

-(b) Poor condition of store: Leakages on the roofs, cracks on the walls, poor ventilation and dampness can lead to loss of stored products.
+(b) Poor condition of the store: Leakages on the roofs, cracks in the walls, poor ventilation and dampness can lead to loss of stored products.

 (c) Insects (weevils) and rats: These destroy grains in store.